blukatdevelopment/FPS_Framework/Planning/README.md

 The settings menu should provide some basic configuration for the player provided initial values on first install using its own database file and database handler with related queries.
 The menu should provide some basic options loaded by the Session upon startup.

+As with the last feature, this one will come with some badly-needed refactors/fixes.
+- Main menu needs a refactor like crazy.
+- Menu system might benefit from some inheritance.
+- menu control mini factories should return their relevant class.

 ## Design
 Each role should have responsibilities laid out in terms of tasks and acceptance